pkourouklidis/panoptes-wiki/Home.md

 Welcome to the Panoptes evaluation study.
 Thank you for participating!
-The goal of this study is to evaluate the usability and usefulness of Panoptes in a context that is as realistic as possible under laboratory conditions.
+The goal of this study is to evaluate the usability and utility of Panoptes in a context that is as realistic as possible under laboratory conditions.

-To simplify the process, I have included in this wiki all the information that the participants are going to need.
-Here is the step-by-step process of this study.

-It is kindly requested that you read through the steps and try to go as far as you can before our meeting.
-I have tried to make the process as straightforward as possible.
-Your time and effort are greatly appreciated!
+As opposed to the previous study in which you may have participated, this is a self-directed study.
+You are kindly asked to follow the step-by-step instructions below.
+Of course, I am always available if something goes wrong and you cannot proceed.
+On step 2, in particular, which is run on a live system, you might need my assistance.

 ## Step 0: Preparation
-To avoid presenting a lot of material during our meeting, I thought it would be good to create some documentation that the participants can read at their own pace.
-This way we can hopefully have more time for discussion.
-Below are the links to the relevant material.
+Below are the links to Panoptes' documentation.
+It is necessary that you carefully read it as the next steps of the study rely on your understanding of Panoptes.
 - [High-level overview of this project.](Introduction)
 - [Explanation of the demo system that we've built to showcase the functionality of Panoptes.](Demo System)
 - [The core concepts of Panoptes Description Language (PDL).](Core Concepts)